-during week 12 decreased from the previous week, as did the statewide ILI rate.
+during week 13 was comparable to the previous week, as was the statewide ILI rate.
 The BioSense ILI rate appears to be following the same trend as the statewide ILI rate. | Figure 5

 Influenza Outbreaks

 Outbreaks are reportable in Mississippi as a Class 1A event and must be reported by telephone within 24 hours of first knowledge or suspicion to the Mississippi State Department of Health.
 For more information on reportable diseases and conditions, please refer to the MSDH List of Reportable Diseases and Conditions.